top of page

 I do not think this.

-keep me in your room, in a jar
+keep me in your room, in an urn

 on the stove.